Process Ownership & Management

 - Accountable for ensuring that the process is executed effectively and efficiently to achieve the desired outcomes.

-While the process owner has ultimate accountability for the process, the process manager is responsible for managing the process on a day-to-day basis.
 The two roles work together to ensure that the process is designed effectively, performing efficiently, and achieving the desired outcomes.

 Why Expertivity Technologies?